rasilvap/fullstack-spring-react/README.md

 ## Topics include:
-Reviewing the platforms

-Building the endpoints for the HTTP class controller
+Building the endpoints for the HTTP class controller.

-Creating the front-end components
+Creating the front-end components usiing react.

-Styling components
+Styling components with Materialize.

-Connecting component to the server
+Connecting component to the server.

-Adding server controllers
+Adding server controllers.